anvaka/VivaGraphJS/README.md

 ==================================================
 **VivaGraphJS** is a free [graph drawing](http://en.wikipedia.org/wiki/Graph_drawing) library for JavaScript.
 It is designed to be extensible and to support different rendering engines and layout algorithms.
-At the moment it supports rendering graphs using either SVG or CSS formats.
+At the moment it supports rendering graphs using WebGL, SVG or CSS formats.
 Layout algorithms currently implemented are:

 * [Force Directed](http://en.wikipedia.org/wiki/Force-based_algorithms_\(graph_drawing\)) - based on Barnes-Hut
 simulation and optimized for JavaScript language this algorithm gives `N * lg(N) + V` performance per iteration.